What is the D&B Rating?

 For example, a rating of "ER7" means there are between five and nine employees in the company.
 "ERN" should not be interpreted negatively.
 It simply means we do not have information indicating how many people are employed at this firm.

 The D&B Rating field in a report may also display the following designations when certain conditions are present:

-DS (DUNS Support): This indicates that the information available to D&B does not permit us to classification of the company using the D&B Rating Key.
-When ordering these reports, an investigation can be performed and results sent to you at your request for an additional fee.
+DS (DUNS Support): This indicates that the information available to D&B does not permit D&B to classify the company using the D&B Rating Key.

 INV (Investigation Being Conducted): When an "INV" appears, it means an investigation is being conducted on this business to get the most current details.